Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

-The last equality follows from the results on the intensity based approach in appendix B. If instead the entity is able to borrow unsecured over the period $[S,T]$ at a rate, $L(t,T)$, then the present value of the repayment is given by
+The last equality follows from the results on the intensity based credit risk approach in Appendix \ref{appendix:intensity}.
+If instead the entity is able to borrow unsecured over the period $[t,T]$ at a rate $L(t,T)$, then the present value of the repayment is given by